-Warmly-spiced pumpkin pancakes with cinnamon-bourbon maple syrup are a cozy fall breakfast.
+Warmly-spiced Gluten-Free Pumpkin Pancakes with Cinnamon-Bourbon Syrup are a cozy fall breakfast.
 Whip the pancake batter up in a blender for a quick yet delicious meal.

 Happy day 2 of Autumn!
 Fall is in full swing in the Sierra Nevada, with cooler temperatures and the Aspen leaves turning color.
 There’s a calmness that comes over me during the fall months, as I breathe in the crisp mountain air, nestle into my sweaters, work at my desk wrapped in a fuzzy blanket with a hot mug of coffee or tea at arms-length, and life begins to slow down with the warm, inviting perma-scent of cinnamon all around.